Your Arm Lift Recovery: A Week-by-Week Guide

 Are you a good candidate for an arm lift?
 The best way to know for sure is to have a personal consultation, but generally, good candidates for an arm lift are adults who have significant upper arm skin laxity.
 It’s important that you are at a stable weight you are happy with, as major weight fluctuations can affect your long-term results.
 You should also be in good overall health and a non-smoker, as smoking can interfere with healing.
 Finally, it’s essential to have realistic expectations.
 An arm lift creates a beautiful new contour, but it does leave a scar.
 Most patients find the scar is a worthwhile trade-off for their renewed confidence.

-Your Arm Lift Recovery Timeline: Week by Week
+Your Week-by-Week Guide to Arm Lift Recovery

 Knowing what to expect after your surgery can help you feel prepared and confident as you heal.
 While every person’s recovery journey is unique, this timeline gives you a general idea of what the weeks and months after an arm lift surgery look like.